Rennes on a Budget: A Hostel Owner's Guide to Brittany's Student City

 📍 GPS: 48.1036, -1.6758

 The dorm rooms sleep 4–6 people.
 Lockers are provided; bring your own padlock or buy one at reception for €3.
-The private rooms are basic but fine for couples who want their own space without hotel prices.
+The private rooms are basic but fine for couples who want walls without hotel prices.
 Breakfast (€5.50) is standard hostel fare: bread, jam, coffee, cereal.
-Skip it and buy a croissant at the bakery on Rue du Canal.
+My advice?
+Skip it.
+Buy a croissant at the bakery on Rue du Canal for €1.20.

 Kitchen access is the real value here.
 Supermarkets are nearby.
 Cook dinner, save €15–20 per day.
 The common room has decent WiFi and enough chairs that you can usually find a seat.
+I've met more interesting travelers in this bland common room than in boutique hostels with rooftop bars.

-The People Hostel Rennes 📍 2 Rue de la Mabilais, 35000 Rennes
+📍 2 Rue de la Mabilais, 35000 Rennes

 📞 +33 2 30 93 74 20